jaromir-sukuba/nvm/readme.md

 Response is very typical for boxcar average used as digital filter here.

 #### Contest goals accomplishment
-Now returning back to contest call:
+Now returning back to the contest call:

 > Have local onboard power regulation.
 Single common DC (+9 to +24 VDC) or 110/220VAC mains input jack is expected.